 Kindergarten PE: Building the Foundations of Physical Literacy

 PE in the Kindergarten is all about developing the building blocks of movement in a fun, active, and engaging way.
-At this age, children are naturally energetic and curious, and PE at Gad’s HIll harnesses that energy to develop physical literacy—the confidence, competence, and motivation to move effectively.
+At this age, children are naturally energetic and curious, and PE at Gad’s Hill School harnesses that energy to develop physical literacy—the confidence, competence, and motivation to move effectively.

 Lessons focus on fundamental movement skills such as running, jumping, balancing, throwing, and catching.
 These are taught through imaginative play and simple games that promote body awareness, coordination, and control in a supportive, inclusive environment.